timurrrr/86buttdrop/README.md

    * For the 100 mm "legroom" kit, the transmission side rear bolt will require some patience, and a bit of hand mobility.
 Once the bolt is roughly in place, you should be able to use your index finger and thumb around the post/tab of the transmission side bracket next to that bolt.
-   * For the 80 mm "legroom" kit, you might need to carefully pull the seat off the floor a little bit in order to put the bolt in the right position.
+   * For the 80 mm "legroom" kit, you might need to carefully raise the kit off the floor a little bit in order to put the bolt in the right position.
 Be careful and take your time to make sure that the bolt "grabs" the threads on the floor.
 You might need a helper to hold the seat slightly off the floor.
 1. Once all four floor bolts are started, hand-tigthen them all.